 - if you are travelling to Switzerland and other Schengen countries without a visa, make sure your whole visit is within the 90-day limit.
 Visits to Schengen countries within the previous 180 days before you travel count towards your 90 days.

-- if you stay in Switzerland with a visa or permit, this does not count towards your 90-day visa-free limit.
+- if you stay in Switzerland with a residence permit or long-stay visa, this does not count towards your 90-day visa-free limit

 There are separate requirements for those who are resident in Switzerland.
 If you are resident in Switzerland, you should carry proof of residence as well as your valid passport when you travel.
 For further information on these requirements, see our Living in Switzerland guide.